 Learning Vietnamese colors helps you describe everything around you in Vietnamese and make your stories more interesting.
 In addition, in different countries, colors have different meanings to native speakers.
-For example, red is an unlucky color on Monday to Thai people but it is a lucky color to Chinese people.
+For example, red is an unlucky color on Monday for Thai people, but it is a lucky color for Chinese people.
 So, learning the meaning of the colors to Vietnamese people is also very important as you can avoid some issues because of cultural differences.

 |Blue||Màu xanh dương / Màu lam|

 If you want to say different color shades, use the word “nhạt” for light shades and “đậm,” “sẫm” or “thắm” for dark shades.
 For example: